The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-\parait{Limitations of this dataset.} It should be noted that, by itself, this dataset {\em cannot present evidence that pooling is actually occurring.} This is because each publisher is responsible only for the content of their own \ads file, misrepresentations in other publishers' \ads file is not sufficient to imply pooling.
-This is because the \ads standard does not require a publisher to verify that their account IDs are not used by other unrelated entities.
+\parait{Limitations of this dataset.} It should be noted that, by itself, this dataset {\em cannot present evidence that pooling is actually occurring.} This is because each publisher is responsible only for the content of their own \ads file, misrepresentation in other publishers' \ads files is not sufficient to imply pooling.

 \para{Obtaining real-time bidding metadata.} To identify concrete evidence of pooling, we constructed a dataset of real-time bidding metadata.
 These include bid requests, responses, redirects, and payloads associated with ad requests and responses.
-Publisher ID is communicated in requests and responses to different entities in the advertising ecosystem.
-Therefore, during a crawl of a given publisher's website, observing an unrelated entity's publisher ID in these metadata constitutes a more concrete evidence of pooling between them.
+Seller ID is communicated in requests and responses to different entities in the advertising ecosystem.
+Therefore, during a crawl of a given publisher's website, observing an unrelated entity's seller ID in these metadata constitutes a more concrete evidence of pooling between them.

-\parait{Crawling configuration.} Following the best practices for crawling-based data collection and methodology specification \cite{ahmad2020apophanies, jueckstock2021towards}, we obtained this dataset by using a web crawler driven by Selenium (v4.1.0) and the Chrome browser (v91.0) with bot mitigation strategies (multiple randomly timed full page scrolls and randomized mouse movements), Xvfb from a non-cloud vantage point, and a 30-second waiting time after the completion of each page load.
+\parait{Crawling configuration.} Following the best practices for crawling-based data collection~\cite{ahmad2020apophanies, jueckstock2021towards}, we collected this dataset using a web crawler driven by Selenium (v4.1.0) and the Chrome browser (v91.0) with bot mitigation strategies (multiple randomly timed full page scrolls and randomized mouse movements), Xvfb from a non-cloud vantage point, and a 30-second waiting time after the completion of each page load.
 Prior work has shown that the bidders and content of ad slots are impacted by previous browsing history \cite{cook2020inferring, musa2022atom}.
 Therefore, each page load was conducted with a new browser profile to avoid biases in our measurements of ad responses and content.
-With these settings, we loaded each website in \misinfo{full} and saved the associated HTTP Archive (HAR) files and full-page screenshots.
-In order to improve the completeness of our dataset, each crawl was repeated twice.
+With these settings, we loaded each website twice in \misinfo{full} and saved the associated HTTP Archive (HAR) files and full-page screenshots.

-\parait{Extracting ad-related requests and responses.} From each HAR file, we obtained all requests to and responses from ad-related URLs by matching them against nine popular advertising filter lists used in prior work \cite{iqbal2020adgraph}.
-Matching was performed using the {\it adblockparser} library.\footnote{\url{https://github.com/scrapinghub/adblockparser}}